To watch a basic video tutorial on this process hit play below or continue below to read detailed instructions.

 - Now select Convert the File.
 Save the output .gdb file to the folder location you have been using

 - Your Waypoints and Tracks are now imported into BaseCamp, ready to be sent to your GPS!
-You should see your file in 'My Collections' under 'Library' on the Left side of your screen.
-If BaseCamp didn't automatically zoom to your data, you can left click on your file under 'My Collections' - you will now seen your data in a table at the bottom of your screen.
-Right click on any waypoint and select 'Show on Map'
+You should see your file in 'My Collections' under 'Library' on the left side of your screen.
+If BaseCamp didn't automatically zoom to your data, you can left click on your file under 'My Collections' - you will now see your data in a table at the bottom of your screen.
+Right click on any waypoint and select 'Show on Map'.

 Congrats!
 Now you're ready for the fun part - Hit the field with more Confidence!